priikone/aces-looks/README.md

 as they cannot be applied in the ACEScct AP1 timeline space.

 ![Example Davinci Resolve project settings](/img/resolve_project.png)

+### Usage in Foundry Nuke

+In Nuke version 13.1 and newer the CLF LMTs can be used with the OCIOFileTransform node or OCIOLookTransform node if the LMTs are defined as looks in the OCIO config file.
+The working space in the OCIOFileTranform node must be changed to ACES2065-1 unless the input is already ACES2065-1.

 ### Gamut Compression and Out of Gamut Colors